 Here are some tips for taking good care of yourself when you have postpartum depression.

-- Ask for help with preparing food and doing other daily tasks.
+- Ask for help with preparing food and other daily tasks.

-And get as much rest and sleep as you can.
-Fatigue can increase depression.
+- Get as much rest and sleep as you can.
+Being too tired can make depression worse.

 To learn more about Healthwise, visit Healthwise.org.